 Poplar Lake is a prequel to my 2015 novel, A Person of Letters, with which it shares two characters – the narrator Jake, and his girlfriend Genny.
 Here’s a synopsis of the book:

 Jake’s fallen hard for Genny—and now he’s bringing her home to meet the family.
-On the long trip to the prairies, and as he tours her around town, he amuses her with anecdotes from his childhood, and regales her with stories about the town’s founding (on land stolen from the Cree) and of the scoundrels and visionaries who shaped it.
-Yet he’s careful what he tells her.
-There are things he doesn’t want to acknowledge, even to himself.
-Genny, though, can see he’s hiding something, and is determined to uncover the secret that’s tearing him apart.
+On the long journey to the prairies, and as he tours her around town, he amuses her with anecdotes from his childhood, and regales her with the story of the town’s founding (on land stolen from the Cree) and about the scoundrels and visionaries who shaped it.
+Yet he’s careful what he says.
+There are things he doesn’t want to acknowledge about his own past, even to himself.
+Genny, though, can tell he’s hiding something, and sets out to uncover the secrets that are tearing him apart.

 Some time ago, a good friend of mine, artist Andrew Judd, produced sketches inspired by his reading of my novel Poplar Lake (which will be released this fall).
 Poplar Lake is “a darkly satiric novel about families and relationships and the day-to-day lies that sustain them,” set in a small prairie town with its own dark and checkered past.
 Andrew drew on his reading, and our conversations, to produce the evocative images shown above.

 At that time, I was considering publishing Poplar Lake myself, and these drawings would have been refined and worked up further until one of them evolved, under Andrew’s sure hand, into the book’s cover illustration.
 And then, in mid-2017, Vancouver’s Now or Never (NON) Publishing accepted Poplar Lake for publication in 2018.
 NON is currently hard at work on editorial, layout and graphic design.
 They will produce a cover image for their edition in due course.